Creative burnout feels like someone unplugged your brain and walked off with the cable.

 Birthdays, appointments, that random idea I had at 2 A.M. for a novel I’ll never write.

-But these days, I take even more pride in dumping all that crap into TickTick.
+But these days, I take even more pride in dumping all that stuff into TickTick.
 The app that keeps me organized, productive, and semi-sane.

 Balance, Finch, and TickTick gave me the loving kick in the britches I needed to make self-care a priority.